Skip to content

 Field to filter matching

-At the moment the filters are not configurable so each field will have a dedicated filter type.
-We will have a more advanced configuration in the future.
+On versions lower than 3.10.0 the filters are not configurable so each field will have a dedicated filter type.
+Check how to do a more advanced configuration on the custom dynamic filters section.

 ruby